 It is for freedom that Christ has set us free.
 Stand firm, then, and do not let yourselves be burdened again by a yoke of slavery. – Galatians 5:1

 What was going through his mind after the fact?
-Samuel Adams, along with Thomas Jefferson, John Hancock, Josiah Bartlett and 52 others put their signatures to a document that for over 350 million people today is a symbol of freedom and independence.
-But 240 years ago, it could just as easily have been their death sentence – and for several that is exactly what it was.
+Samuel Adams, along with Thomas Jefferson, John Hancock, Josiah Bartlett and 52 others put their signatures to a document that for more than 300,000,000 people today is a symbol of freedom and independence.
+But 236 years ago, it could just as easily have been their death sentence – and for several that is exactly what it was.